polylang/polylang/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Go multilingual in a simple and efficient way.
-Keep writing posts, creating categories and post tags as usual while defining the language all at once.
+Keep writing posts, creating categories and post tags as usual while defining the languages all at once.

 == Description ==